Robotixs/yanjun_liu.github.io/_pages/about.md

   - /about.html
 ---

-My name is Yanjun LIU (刘彦君 in Chinese) and you can also call me Yin-Kwan LAU.
-I am currently pursing the M.Eng. degree with Tsinghua SIGS under the supervision of Prof. Wenming Yang.
-My research interests include robotic control, robotic manipluation and scene perception.
-You can contact me via email [lyj19990319@126.com](mailto:lyj19990319@126.com) or [liuyanju21@mails.tsinghua.edu.cn](mailto:liuyanju21@mails.tsinghua.edu.cn).
+I am Yanjun Liu (刘彦君), a roboticist at CUHK.
+Previously, I obtained my master's degree in artificial intelligence at Tsinghua SIGS under the supervision of Prof. Wenming Yang and my bachelor's degree in robotics at Northeastern University.
+My research interests include robotic control and human-robot interaction in surgical settings.
+You can contact me via email [lyj19990319@126.com](mailto:lyj19990319@126.com) or [yanjunliu@cuhk.edu.hk](mailto:yanjunliu@cuhk.edu.hk).

 ***